 If your properties demand a little extra, though, HostGator offer a wide range of dedicated server packages that allow complete control, stability and immense bandwidth to satisfy even the most demanding of sites.
 [Subheading] Cons 1.
 Cost Let’s get it out of the way: there are hosting companies that offer cheaper deals.
 HostGator doesn’t claim to be the cheapest, and for those customers on an extremely tight budget it may be tempting to look elsewhere.
 Fortunately, there are always coupons available that offer free months and annual discounts that can bring the cost down considerably.
 2. Poor Basic Package If price really is an issue for you there’s the option of the Hatchling Plan, HostGator’s most basic package.
 However, with the allowance of just one domain it can be extremely limiting.
 I started on the Hatchling Plan and soon found myself wishing I’d spent a little extra on a plan without such harsh limitations.

-Fortunately HostGator allowed me to upgrade to the Baby Plan without any hassle.
-[Subheading] The Last Word As should be clear by now I’m fairly enamored with HostGator.
+Fortunately, HostGator allowed me to upgrade to the Baby Plan without any hassle.
+The Last Word As should be clear by now I’m fairly enamored with HostGator.
 It’s not perfect, and the price is far from bargain basement, but if you’re looking for a host that offers excellent customer service, a wide range of options to suit every customer, a great graphical interface and uptime of well over 99% I can’t think of a better option.
 Just be sure to use a coupon when you open your account and you’ll find yourself with an excellent host at a very reasonable price.
-For more reviews about HostGator, check out weak moves and see what are some of the pros and cons of this web hosting service.
+For more reviews about HostGator, check out weak moves and see what this hosting service has to offer.